phuketinvestmentthailandfinancing

 One of the most common shocks for first-time Phuket property buyers is discovering that standard bank financing isn’t available.
 Thai commercial banks do not offer mortgages to non-resident foreigners for freehold condominium purchases.
 This leaves buyers needing to either pay cash or find alternative financing structures.

 The good news: there are several legitimate and practical alternatives.
-This guide explains each option — the mechanics, costs, risks, and who each works best for.
+This guide explains each option, the mechanics, costs, risks, and who each works best for.
+Pair financing decisions with our Phuket buying guide and foreign mortgage options in 2026.

 Why Thai Banks Don’t Lend to Foreigners (and the Narrow Exceptions)